 - Facilitate, coordinate and refer you to the appropriate internal and external services.

 - If you wish, assist you with making a report to the police.

-- Implement protective measure.
+- Implement protective measures.

 There may be circumstances where we need to disclose information to other members of the University or external agencies.
 However, we will always discuss this with you first and determine what and how much information should be provided to others.

-When might we make further disclosures?
+When we may need to make further disclosures

 - Where we believe you or a member of the University community is in danger.